 Every year Wildern takes part in the BBC School Report event in March with Year 9.
 This gives our students the opportunity to be reporters for the day; writing as journalists, broadcasting about current affairs, key topics affecting them as teenagers or issues surrounding the community they live in.

-In the build-up to this National day, students work in small teams during Digging Deeper tutor sessions once they have identified a topic to research it in more detail and seek different points of view.
+In the build-up to this National day, students work in small teams during Digging Deeper tutor sessions.
+Once they have identified a topic they research it in more detail and seek different points of view.
 The objective is for students to realise there is more than one side to a news story and to consider the difficulty in today’s world of gathering sound news and data.
-During this year’s event stories such as the issues with ‘Fake News’, mental health issues and Brexit were popular topics.
+During this year’s event we interviewed Scott Mills about his charity work.

 Please see below the BBC School Report videos for 2018: